NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

 time and the retention period it was written to.
 Upon expiration files will be deleted from the HPSS archive.

-.. rubric:: Expired Data Deletion Process
+.. rubric:: Expired Data Deletion Process -  User Notification

-.. rubric:: User Notification

 Users will be notified of expired data via posted lists and email.
 These notifications will take place on or before the